Someone Still Loves You Boris Yeltsin

-Someone Still Loves You Boris Yeltsin (SSLYBY) is an American indie pop band from Springfield, Missouri.
-They are named after Boris Yeltsin, the first President of Russia after the breakup of the Soviet Union.
+Someone Still Loves You Boris Yeltsin (SSLYBY) were an American indie pop band from Springfield, Missouri that formed in 2002.
+They were named after Boris Yeltsin, the first President of Russia after the breakup of the Soviet Union.
 Their first full-length album, Broom, was independently released in 2005.
-They are now signed with Polyvinyl Record Co.
+They later signed to Polyvinyl Record Co., where they remained for the remainder of their career.

 Biography

 Will Knauer and Philip Dickey were friends in high school.
 Phil and John Robert Cardwell met in 2002 during their freshman year of college and started writing songs together.

 From 2002 to 2004, the group recorded demos at home and in their dorm rooms while playing local shows in Springfield and Columbia, Missouri.
 The group's first release was a split EP with the vocal duo Gwyn and Grace in 2004.

 In Fall 2004 the group began recording their first full-length album, Broom, at Knauer's house, which is featured in much of the band's artwork.
 Broom was released in March 2005.
 The debut was seen as an indie success, and received favorable press in Spin Magazine and internet buzz from blogs like You Ain't No Picasso and Bars and Guitars, while Pitchfork gave the album an average rating, 6.9/10.0.
 Shortly after releasing Broom, SSLYBY released a split record with Michael Holt, formerly of the Mommyheads, on Catbird Records (a label started by the blog site Catbirdseat) in 2005.

 In February 2006, the band went on their first national support tour opening up for Catfish Haven (from the Secretly Canadian label).
 On the same tour, the group recorded their first session for the music website Daytrotter.
 Later that year, the band's song "Oregon Girl" was featured on an episode of The OC.

 The group signed to Polyvinyl Records in June 2006 and re-released Broom in October 2006.
 Because the original version of the album was recorded by the band with their own equipment (including a Boss digital multitrack recorder using only Shure SM57 and SM58 microphones), it was not professionally mastered to the same level as most industry-standard releases.
 The lo-fi sound drew many critics and listeners to the band.

 In July 2007, SSLYBY performed at the Afisha Picnic music festival in Moscow, Russia, just three months after the death of Boris Yeltsin.

 The group returned to Springfield to record their highly anticipated follow up to Broom.
 Unable to record at Knauer's house because of noise complaints, the band moved their home recording studio to Knauer's aunt's house.

 Pershing was released on April 8, 2008 on Polyvinyl Records.
 The album spawned three music videos: "Think I Wanna Die" directed by Grammy-nominated director Israel Anthem and featuring members of the band Eisley, and "Modern Mystery" and "Glue Girls", both directed by Brook Linder.